Header image courtesy of @magicetea (via Unsplash)

 Wines from Burgundy or Napa Valley are delicious, but it’s going to weigh on your wallet as they are some of the most well-known wine regions in the world.
 Instead, take a step outside of your comfort zone.
 Go off the beaten path and try wines from regions you have not heard of before.
 It might take a few tries before you discover that underrated gem, but you are bound to get better value for price this way.

 Wine is a delicate beverage where the slightest change in temperature, light, or even bottle orientation would negatively affect their quality.
 That’s why you should talk to your vendor to make sure the bottle has not changed hands too many times before arriving at your table.
 This guards against any bad transportation and storage methods along the way that you might have otherwise missed until your first sip.

 If you are able to, read up on a wine before you try it.
 It will also help to take notes during your tasting, too.
-You don’t necessarily need to use wine lingo like length or tannin, but noting the wine’s sweetness and acidity, as well as how you felt about the drink, would help you hone your preferences and discover even better wines in the future.
+You don’t need to use lingo like “tannins” to describe a wine’s bitterness or “legs” when noting the streaks of wine that form in your glass after you swirl it; however, noting the wine’s sweetness and acidity, as well as your feelings about the drink, will help you hone your preferences for the future.